trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ## Optional parameter example

 Routines can invoke other routines and other functions.
-The full signature of a routine is composed of routine name and parameters, and determines the exact routine to use.
-You can declare multiple routines with the same name, but with different number of arguments or different argument types.
+The full signature of a routine is composed of the routine name and parameters, and determines the exact routine to use.
+You can declare multiple routines with the same name, but with a different number of arguments or different argument types.
 One example use case is to implement an optional parameter.